Hi, I’m Eric.

 Eric received a B.A. in Biology from Brown University and a PhD in Community Ecology from Oregon State University.
 His research on ecological complexity – which includes publications in Nature, Science, and the Proceedings of the National Academy of Sciences – has been recognized among the top 1% most highly cited papers in the field.

-Eric is currently an Emerson Collective Climate Fellow.
-Previously he has been a TED Fellow and TED Senior Fellow, an Alexander von Humboldt Fellow, a National Science Foundation Fellow, and a GE Architects of Innovation Fellow.
+Eric has been an Emerson Collective Climate Fellow, a TED Fellow and TED Senior Fellow, an Alexander von Humboldt Fellow, a National Science Foundation Fellow, and a GE Architects of Innovation Fellow.
 He was listed among the “Top 100 Creatives” by Origin Magazine and was named an “Agent of Impact” by ImpactAlpha for his work tracking private climate finance.

 A recurring theme in Eric’s work is to find simplicity that lies on the other side of complexity.